Modelling multivariate extreme value distributions via Markov trees

 We illustrate the procedure to the average daily discharges of rivers in the upper Danube basin, estimating the probability of extreme flooding in at least one of several gauging stations.
 Specifically, for $j=1,\ldots,d$, let $\xi_{j}$ be the discharge at location $j$ and let $u_{j}$ denote a given water level at station $j$.
 The probability of interest is

-Under the assumption that $\bm{\xi}=(\xi_{1},\ldots,\xi_{d})$ belongs to the domain of attraction of a multivariate extreme value distribution, the above probability is estimated based on a tree-structured approximation of the attractor.
+Under the assumption that $\bm{\xi}=(\xi_{1},\ldots,\xi_{d})$ belongs to the domain of attraction of a multivariate max-stable distribution, the above probability is estimated based on a tree-structured approximation of the attractor.

 The paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we give some preliminaries related to multivariate extreme value distributions and Markov trees.
+In Section~\ref{sec:preliminaries}, we give some preliminaries related to multivariate max-stable distributions and Markov trees.
 The model construction and its properties are discussed in Section~\ref{sec:model}.
 The statistical procedure is detailed in Section~\ref{sec:estim}.
-A simulation study is conducted in Section~\ref{sec:Sim} and a data analysis of the discharges of rivers in the upper Danube basin is given in Section~\ref{sec:app}. \mdf{All proofs, discussions and examples of stable tail dependence function estimators are postponed to the Appendix in Section~\ref{sec:SM}.
+A simulation study is conducted in Section~\ref{sec:Sim} and a data analysis of the discharges of rivers in the upper Danube basin is given in Section~\ref{sec:app}. \mdf{All proofs, discussions and examples of stable tail dependence function estimators are postponed to Appendix~\ref{sec:SM}.
 Some examples and additional illustrations related to the simulations and the case study are given in Sections S1--S3 of the Supplementary Material.}